-Term Definition Minor Safety Issues Raises concerns about safety, but is not a serious threat Safety Issues Raises concerns because the customer has trouble sensing danger, or is unable to communicate their name, address, or phone number

-Placing the customer or others at risk of drowning, traffic injury, exploitation, or other dangerous situations
+Term Definition Minor Safety Issues The behavior causes a low level of concern about safety, but is not a serious threat.
+Safety Issues The customer has trouble sensing danger, or is unable to communicate their name, address, or phone number creating a higher level of concern.
+Very Serious Threat This is the highest level of safety concern, because the behavior puts the customer or others at risk of drowning, traffic injury, exploitation, or other dangerous situations.